 There are instances when a service animal may be restricted, excluded or removed (see below).

 Overall, it is the student’s responsibility to ensure the control (and safety) of the animal.
-See Service Animals Procedures and Service Animals Request Form.
+See Service Animals Procedures and Service Animal Request Form.
 While legal access rights are afforded to users of assistance animals, with that comes the responsibility of ensuring that the animal behaves and responds appropriately at all times.

 Restriction of the Service Animal: